dimanikulin/dimanikulin/README.md

 [And it is in the paper magazine](./content/Images/Publication.jpg)

+## Detecting architectural gaps in an automated way
+Published on December 25, 2022 at [globallogic practices](https://practices.globallogic.com/tech-papers/956)

+Feedback from **Yevgeniy Leybzon**, Chief Architect at Jan 25, 2023, 7:11:00 PM

+"Excellent whitepaper!
+I strongly recommend to use one of the approaches that you decribe in all delivery projects to avoid archiecture drifts and gaps"

 # Other publication:

 ## Publications about Multimedia, Multimedia IR systems and Multimedia Organizers